 Each year, students who have received Water Wise education in the classroom have the opportunity to take part in our Water Wise program's storm drain painting.
 Classes that sign up “take to the streets” in bright orange vests to paint yellow fish on the road next to storm drains to serve as a reminder that storm drains lead to fish-bearing streams and to not pour any paint, gasoline, oil, or any other contaminants down these drains.

-CCCS sponsors six modules at the Gavin Lake Education Centre. including: Endangered Species; the Web of Life, Watersheds, The Carbon Cycle and Sustainability , Aquatic Invertebrates, The Perfect Stream, and Snow Science.
-On average Gavin Lake hosts between 600 – 800 students annually.
-An overview of the different lesson plans can be found on our Public Education page.
+CCCS sponsors six modules at the Gavin Lake Education Centre including: Endangered Species; the Web of Life, Watersheds, The Carbon Cycle and Sustainability, Aquatic Invertebrates, The Perfect Stream, and Snow Science.
+On average, Gavin Lake hosts between 600 and 800 students annually.

 A principal writes: "Your centre (Gavin Lake) allows for a learning/teaching style which is not always possible in our classrooms.
 They (parents/children and staff) note how our entire community benefits from the ecologically-sound attitudes which our children learn.
 The lessons on the link between the natural world and the one created by man is often commented upon by teachers who have accompanied the kids."